ehharding/science-center/.github/PULL_REQUEST_TEMPLATE.md

 adding an `x` between the brackets, like this: `[x]` -->

-- [ ] I have read the [Contributing Guidelines](https://github.com/ehharding/science-center/blob/main/CONTRIBUTING.md)
+- [ ] I have read the [contributing guide](https://github.com/ehharding/science-center/blob/main/CONTRIBUTING.md) and
-      and made commit messages that follow the guideline.
+      made commit messages that follows the guide.
 - [ ] I have run `npm run format` to ensure the code follows the style guide.
 - [ ] I have run `npm run test` to check if all tests are passing.
 - [ ] I have run `npx turbo build` to check if the project builds without errors.